dr3/drew.mx-old-cv/data/config/bio.md

 type: description
 ---

 Written by Drew McMillan, a Software Engineer building fancy stuff with JavaScript.
-Currently at BBC News building article pages, completely open source using the latest JS!
+Currently at Trainline working on their mobile site to help improve the travel experience across the EU.